 I love Mexican cuisine, I can’t get enough of it.
-Since moving to California I’ve learned to cook more authentic Mexican food: I’ve finally learned what a real taco is.
+When I moved to California for grad school, I learned to cook authentic Mexican food (I’ve finally learned what a real taco is).
 That being said, I don’t make the sauce from scratch in this recipe.
 Using a jar of salsa verde really cuts down on the prep time and still tastes wonderful.
 Make sure you buy a quality brand of salsa, don’t skimp on this part.
 But if you’ve got the time and ingredients, I recommend making your own salsa verde by following Elise’s Chile Verde recipe.

-2 lbs very lean pork or turkey, cut into 1 in. cubes
+2 lbs lean pork or turkey, cut into 1 in. cubes

 2 (16oz) jars salsa verde (Mrs. Renfro’s is excellent)